Last Updated: August 25, 2021

 Please check back regularly for updates.

-Important update on research-related travel, including undergraduate student researchers, effective May 6, 2021
+Important information regarding research-related travel, including undergraduate student researchers

 For faculty and staff supporting undergraduate researchers: https://research.illinois.edu/return-onsite-research-and-scholarship.